Download

 Post Crash Repair Continues: Lower Price Anchor; Rebounds Are Largely Technical

-This week, gold remained in a “high volatility repair” phase after last week’s turmoil.
-Early in the week, supported by resilient U.S. labor data and a stronger dollar, spot gold briefly broke below the US$5,000 threshold, touching ~US$4,915/oz on Feb 12 (ET); on Feb 13 dip buying and technical short covering lifted prices back into the ~US$4,950–US$5,042/oz zone.
-This bounce should still be viewed as a technical retracement rather than a trend reversal, reflecting ongoing digestion of crowded longs, accumulated leverage, and last week’s still unfinished “liquidity discount.”
-Micro structurally, intraday ranges and bid–ask spreads remain above normal, and stop loss/forced flows continue to influence price action.
-Institutional money is emphasizing position discipline and deleveraging, so rebounds lack follow through; price behavior is transitioning into a post deleveraging range rebalancing regime with heightened sensitivity to data and policy headlines.
+Gold remained in a high-volatility repair phase this week following recent market turmoil.
+Early in the week, supported by resilient U.S. lab data stronger dollar, spot gold briefly broke below the US$5,000 threshold, touching approximately US$4,915/oz on February 12th.
+However, on February 13th, dip buying technical short covering lifted prices back into the US$4,950–US$5,042/oz zone.
+This bounce should still be viewed as a technical retracement rather than a definitive trend reversal, reflecting the ongoing digestion of crowded long positions, overall market exposure, an unfinished liquidity discount from previous weeks.

 Risk Disclosure

-This report is based on publicly available information and mainstream media coverage.
-Policies and data may change upon release of official documents or judicial rulings.
-Precious metal prices are affected by USD dynamics, interest rates, geopolitics, and central bank demand, among other factors, and are subject to significant volatility.
-Any investment views herein are for reference only and do not constitute investment or trading advice for any individual.
-Please assess decisions prudently in light of your own risk tolerance and financial conditions.
+This report is based on publicly available information mainstream media coverage.
+Policies data may change upon the release of official documents judicial rulings.
+Precious metal prices are affected by USD dynamics, interest rates, geopolitics, central bank demand, among other factors, are subject to significant volatility.
+Any investment views herein are reference only do not constitute investment trading advice any individual.
+Please assess decisions prudently in light of your own risk tolerance financial conditions.